 For this reason, it’s important to pick up one of these:

 This is a little device called a hygrometer that goes right in your ukulele case and keeps an eye on what the relative humidity is for your ukulele.
 When you see that number on the right go down below 45%, it’s time to start using a humidifier.
 The batteries in these things last seemingly forever, so they’re very low maintenance.

 Oasis has owned the market on ukulele humidifiers for some time, and for good reason.
 There are other options, but none compare to the oasis for ease of use, performance or cost.
 The Oasis ukulele humidifier is a little cloth tube with water-absorbing beads inside.
 You fill the tube with water and the beads retain the water so that it is released slowly.
 The cloth around the tube features special pores that let water vapor escape, but not water.
 You definitely don’t want water spilled in your ukulele while its in your case – I’ve used a few of these humidifiers for years and have never seen a drop of water come out.

 The humidifier hooks in between the C and E strings of your ukulele and remains suspended in the sound hole, like this:

-The only mile hassle here is that the ukulele needs to be kept in its case, and on its back.
+The only mild hassle here is that the ukulele needs to be kept in its case, and on its back.
 If you pick up the case and flip it around with the humidifier in like this, it can come loose and fall into the body of your ukulele.
-That’s not a tragedy, but getting it out will be a bit of a pain.
+That’s not a tragedy, but getting it out is a pain.